8fold/php-eventbrite-sdk/README.md

 # Eventbrite SDK for PHP by 8fold

 ***Warning:** I am redoing the architecture for this library.
 I believe the abstraction has gone so far as to make the library unknownable by many developers, which can happen (too abstract and not concrete enough to pick up quickly).
-Some of the clever decisions Might be worthwhile and will be kept, but I think making things a bit more concrete and straightforward is also worthwhile.
+Some of the clever decisions might be worthwhile and will be kept, but I think making things a bit more concrete and straightforward is also worthwhile.
 If you have some recommendations or contributions, please feel free.
 Also working on creating unit tests, because, quite frankly, I stepped away to develop some other things for 8fold and, when I came back, I had no idea how the library works. :) Never a good sign.*

 The Eventbrite SDK by 8fold strives to be a simple and complete wrapper for interfacing with the version 3 of the Eventbrite API.